RakeshReddy1602/Java-Programs/README.md

 # Java Programs
-A collections of programs to for solid foundation of basics for beginners
+A collections of programs for a solid foundation of basics for beginners